 The Desk Makers Teamworx Open Plan Desking can accommodate a few people without making them feel crowded.

 Use benching solutions that define personal work areas such as the ODS Lift Table Height Adjustable Workstation.
+This is especially useful for shared workstations since each employee can adjust the surface to a comfortable height.

 Planning on what products to use and where to place them makes the most of your available space.